Av3rageJoe/AWS/Cloud-Concepts/Launch-Your-Amazon-EC2-Instance.md

 Amazon's Elastic Compute Cloud (EC2) is a web service that allows for resizeable compute capacity in the cloud.
 This means that applications can be launched without any upfront commitments.
 It's purpose is to make web-scale cloud computing easier for developers.
 The EC2 is a web server in the cloud.

-### 1. In the Vocareum portal, start a lab and Press the AWS button in the top right corner.
+### 1. In the Vocareum portal, start a lab and press the AWS button in the top right corner.
 An AWS Management console should appear
 ### 2. In the AWS management console, choose the services search bar and search for EC2.
 Then click Launch Service.
 This will launch a virtual EC2 server.

 ## Choose an Amazon Machine Image (AMI)